Is Norwegian Cruise Line Holdings Ltd (NCLH) Set to Underperform

 Financial Strength Breakdown

 Norwegian Cruise Line Holdings Ltd's financial strength indicators present some concerning insights about the company's balance sheet health.
-The company's interest coverage ratio of 0, positions it worse than 0% of 559 companies in the Travel & Leisure industry.
+The company's interest coverage ratio of 0, which positions it worse than 0% of 567 companies in the Travel & Leisure industry.
 This ratio highlights potential challenges the company might face when handling its interest expenses on outstanding debt.

-The company's Altman Z-Scoreis just -0.22, which is below the distress zone of 1.81.
-This suggests that the company may face financial distress over the next few years.
-Additionally, the company's low cash-to-debt ratio at 0.07 indicates a struggle in handling existing debt levels.
+It's worth noting that the esteemed investor Benjamin Graham typically favored companies with an interest coverage ratio of at least five.

-The company's debt-to-equity ratio is 903.85, which is worse than 100% of 669 companies in the Travel & Leisure industry.
+The company's debt-to-equity ratio is 903.85, which is worse than 100% of 668 companies in the Travel & Leisure industry.
 A high debt-to-equity ratio suggests over-reliance on borrowing and vulnerability to market fluctuations.
-Additionally, the company's debt-to-Ebitda ratio is 21.12, which is above Joel Tillinghast's warning level of 4 and is worse than 92.28% of 583 companies in the Travel & Leisure industry.
+Additionally, the company's debt-to-Ebitda ratio is 21.12, which is above Joel Tillinghast's warning level of 4 and is worse than 92.82% of 585 companies in the Travel & Leisure industry.
+Tillinghast said in his book “Big Money Think's Small: Biases, Blind Spots, and Smarter Investing” that a high debt-to-Ebitda ratio can be a red flag unless tangible assets cover the debt.

 Growth Prospects